pnnl/dream_v3/README.md

 <li>&ldquo;Surface Surveys&rdquo; cover a large area and have any number of discrete deployments while a survey is conducted.
 They involve periodic measurements taken by a survey crew to detect changes.
 It is assumed that a survey is conducted at time 0, and all future survey are detecting change from this time.</li>
 </ul>
 </li>
-<li><em>Max Redeployments</em> determines the maximum number of times that a single point sensor can be moved, or the maximum number of times that a surface survey may be conducted.
-Surface surveys must be set to greater than 1 so that at least one reading is taken.
-It has a different meaning for different deployment methods.</li>
 <li><em>Zone Bottom</em> and <em>Zone Top</em> define depth limitations to where the monitoring technology can be placed.
 By default, these values are set to the global minimum and maximum.
 The value is greyed out for surface surveys since they are conducted at the surface.</li>
 </ul>